 Fixed WSD transmission and fixed DTT reception at 10 m agl (Scenario 4b)

-The model we use is shown below.
+The model we use is shown above.
 A fixed WSD at 10 m agl radiates directly into a fixed DTT antenna at 10 m agl.
 The separation D, used for coupling loss calculations will depend upon the density of housing in a particular national administration.
 For the UK, studies of typical housing separations (see APPENDIX 1) suggest a distance of 6m should be used for the free space loss calculation.

 Assuming a fixed DTT antenna gain of 9.15dBi, 6m separation with a free space loss of 44.3dB at 650MHz, and 16dB cross polar discrimination, the coupling gain G will be 51.2dB.
 For CPE installations where the CPE is operating on the same polarization as the fixed DTT receiver, the coupling G reduces to 35.2dB.